spommerening/ansible-role-gameserver/README.md

 For shutting down the server go to a parallel screen session and execute `telnet localhost 18888`.
 Then shutdown the server with the command `SaveAndExit 1`.

+For Soulmask Mods please note that you have to subscribe to the mods you want to play in your client in Steam Workshop.
+At the time of writing there seems to be no automatism to download necessary mods when connecting to a private server.

 ## License

 MIT / BSD

 ## Author Information

-This role was created Stefan Pommerening as a personal project.
+This role was created by Stefan Pommerening as a personal project.